ingenious/partials-promise/README.md

 # partials-promise
-Create a set of Handlbars pre-compiled partials based on an array of directories
+Create a set of Handlebars pre-compiled partials based on an array of directories

 ```
     $ npm install ingenious/partials-promise